 - How well do their followers interact with these posts?

-Let's say you are a local airline company and want to see how top competitors perform on social networks.
-You can use tools like Socialinsider for content inspiration and to get a full view of a competitor’s digital strategy for Facebook & Instagram.
+You can use analytics tools for content inspiration and to get a full view of a competitor’s digital strategy.

 Step 5: Check out their content strategy

 Are they providing their audience with curated, original, promotional, or educational/ knowledge content?
-Check to see what content type they post.
+What type of content do they post?
 Is it text, photos, links or videos?

 Finally, check to see how often they post on social media - daily or weekly.
-This will come in handy when you need to choose the content type of your own.
+This will come in handy when you need to make decisions on your own content calendar.